angelphanth/rps/README.md

 - The datasets are linked above and in `image_preprocessing.ipynb`, and

 - I have included `keras_gpu.txt` and `keras_cpu.txt` that you can use to create a conda environment (e.g. `conda env create --file keras_gpu.txt`) where you can train a CNN using your GPU or CPU, respectively.
-The environments also include the usual python libraries, Open CV, plotly and should allow you to use Jupyter notebook (and all the aforementioned notebooks).
+The environments also include the usual python libraries, Open CV, plotly and should allow you to use Jupyter notebook (and all the notebooks in this repo).